 For many people, coping with stress and keeping a clear mind is part of an everyday struggle.
-Recent research indicates that some unpleasant behavioral and cognitive changes can result from a dehydration level of just 1 percent, a level where you may not even feel a thirst sensation.
+Research indicates that some unpleasant behavioral and cognitive changes can result from a dehydration level of just 1 percent, a level where you may not even feel a thirst sensation.
 You can become mildly dehydrated from a range of activities such as not consuming enough fluids at rest, sitting on the couch, exercising or from heat.

 According to recent research, headaches, increased anxiety levels and perceived difficulty of tasks, declines in working memory, vigilance, mood and concentration may all be associated with mild dehydration.
 Dehydration can also cause symptoms similar to those of panic such as lightheadedness and dry mouth, which can worsen your stress or anxiety levels.
-If you're worried that your anxiety or panic symptoms isn't caused by simple dehydration, here's a list of professionals who can better guide you.

 In a 2011 study published in the British Journal of Nutrition, researchers found that 26 males aged 17 to 23 years old experienced impaired cognitive performance and bad moods when even mildly dehydrated.
-Researchers found that men who did not maintain normal body water content experienced decreased vigilance, impaired working memory, fatigue and tension or anxiety.
+Researchers found that men who did not maintain normal body water content experienced decreased vigilance, impaired working memory, fatigue, and tension or anxiety.

 In a comparative study, 25 females aged 22 to 24 also experienced similar effects to the males.
 When the women were mildly dehydrated, they perceived tasks to be more difficult, had difficulty concentrating as well as experienced degraded mood and headache.